 - If you are running multiple programs on your system then you’re gonna need more RAM.
 It saves your data temporarily.
 Let’s make it more clear.

 Have you ever used Microsoft paint on your computer?
 Sometime you might have drawn the wrong line or you have erased your drawing by mistake.
 Then you might have pressed the shortcut key Ctrl + Z to recover the data.
-Have you wondered from where the data recovered magically?
+Have you wondered where the data recovered magically?
 The data is saved on your RAM temporarily until you close Paint or disconnect the system from the power supply.

 READ MORE: Best keyboard shortcuts to be pro.